Watch: Wristwatches

 The concept of the wristwatch goes back to the production of the very earliest watches in the 16th century.
 In 1571, Elizabeth I of England received a wristwatch, described as an "armed watch", from Robert Dudley.
 17th century French mathematician Blaise Pascal is said to have worn a watch on his left-wrist.
 The oldest surviving wristwatch (then described as a "bracelet watch") is one made in 1806, and given to Joséphine de Beauharnais.
 From the beginning, wristwatches were almost exclusively worn by women – men used pocket watches up until the early 20th century.
 In 1810, the watch-maker Abraham-Louis Breguet made a wristwatch for the Queen of Naples.
 The first Swiss wristwatch was made in the year 1868 by the Swiss watch-maker Patek Philippe for Countess Koscowicz of Hungary.

+These early wristwatches, known as 'wristlets', were exclusively tailored for women for around the first hundred years after their creation.
+Men's watches appeared only later in the late 19th century with the pocket watch still being the preferred masculine form.
+The reason early watches were feminine in the 1800s was likely due to women's expansion of their public lives, and the lack of pockets in female clothing, preventing their use of pocket watches.

 Wristwatches were first worn by military men towards the end of the 19th century, having increasingly recognized the importance of synchronizing maneuvers during war without potentially revealing plans to the enemy through signaling.
 The Garstin Company of London patented a "Watch Wristlet" design in 1893, but probably produced similar designs from the 1880s.
 Officers in the British Army began using wristwatches during colonial military campaigns in the 1880s, such as during the Anglo-Burma War of 1885.
 During the First Boer War of 1880–1881, the importance of coordinating troop movements and synchronizing attacks against highly mobile Boer insurgents became paramount, and the use of wristwatches subsequently became widespread among the officer class.
 The company Mappin & Webb began production of their successful "campaign watch" for soldiers during the campaign in the Sudan in 1898 and accelerated production for the Second Boer War of 1899–1902 a few years later.
 In continental Europe, Girard-Perregaux and other Swiss watchmakers began supplying German naval officers with wristwatches in about 1880.

 Early models were essentially standard pocket-watches fitted to a leather strap, but by the early 20th century, manufacturers began producing purpose-built wristwatches.
 The Swiss company Dimier Frères & Cie patented a wristwatch design with the now standard wire lugs in 1903.
 In 1904, Louis Cartier produced a wristwatch to allow his friend Alberto Santos-Dumont to check flight performance in his airship while keeping both hands on the controls as this proved difficult with a pocket watch.
 Cartier still markets a line of Santos-Dumont watches and sunglasses.